 Prooftoys in its current form can be used in two rather different but related ways.
 It can be used to explore and create simple proofs in mathematical logic.
 Or it can be used as a tool to help in solving basic algebra problems.

 For practice with algebra problem solving, try the Mathtoys website.
 That site is powered by the same Prooftoys software that powers this one, but the Mathtoys site is dedicated to helping you solve algebra problems.

 The Basic Logic through Pictures, is an introduction to some fundamental ideas of classical logic with interactive illustrations.

-The Introduction page is a good first step toward A good first step toward reading Prooftoys proofs and building your own.
+The Introduction to Proofs page is a good first step toward reading Prooftoys proofs and building your own.

 In the web-based Proof Builder user interface you can select steps, expressions, and locations in steps by pointing and clicking, and apply any predefined or extended public inference rule.
 When reading an existing proof you can drill down into the details of high-level inference steps or theorems to see how they are proved in more detail.